ibm-cloud-docs/vpc/vpc-endpoints.md

 | São Paulo         | `https://br-sao.iaas.cloud.ibm.com`   | `https://br-sao.private.iaas.cloud.ibm.com` |
 {: caption="Table 1.
 VPC API Regional Endpoints" caption-side="top"}

-LinuxONE (s390x processor architecture) profiles are supported on virtual server instances in Tokyo.
-{:note}

 After you've created and are accessing the resources in your VPC, you're ready to run workloads.
 From inside the VPC infrastructure, you can access two types of {{site.data.keyword.cloud_notm}} endpoints: platform as a service (PaaS) endpoints, also known as service endpoints, and infrastructure as a service (IaaS) endpoints.